 Evening at Soho

-The last stop in this itinerary, Soho.
+The last stop is Soho.
 This buzzing district is a perfect spot to eat, relax and shop.
 If you’re into Chinese food, there’s a Chinatown in the southern part of the Soho, with its multitude of delicious restaurants.
 Don’t skip Piccadily Circus neither.
-This square got pretty famous for its video display and neon signs (something like Times Square in NYC) that’s why it’s preferable to visit at night.
+This square got pretty famous for its video display and neon signs (something like Times Square in NYC) which is why it’s preferable to visit at night.

 Where to stay in London?